nerminhassan2/Excel_Project-Data_Analytics/README.md

 - Business-focused insights
 - Dashboard storytelling

-It serves as a portfolio of practical Excel data projects.
+I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.

----